isomerpages/govtech-siot/_tech-stack/0-manuca.md

 # Introduction to MANUCA

-The eMbedded Advanced Network of Micro Computing Applications (MANUCA) is a platform designed to integrate multiple sensors and publish their measure points to DECADA Cloud swiftly.
+MANUCA, short for eMbedded Advanced Network of Micro Computing Applications, is a platform designed to integrate multiple sensors and publish their measure points to DECADA Cloud swiftly.
 The platform currently consists of [MANUCA Development Kit (MANUCA DK)](#MANUCA-DK) and [MANUCA Operating System (MANUCA OS)](#MANUCA-OS).

 As part of the Singapore Government Tech Stack, MANUCA provides a reference design to the hardware and software used in developing sensor nodes that are DECADA-Ready.
 By extending the sensor library in MANUCA OS, users will be able to integrate their dedicated sensors onto the MANUCA DK, and read out the sensor measure point(s) in real-time on the DECADA Cloud dashboard.